prappleman/Note-Taker/README.md

 ## Getting Started
 * Clone the repository.
-* Open the index.html file in your preferred web browser.
+* Open the terminal
+* install express an fs node packages (type: "node i express", and "node i fs" to install)
+* run server.js with node (type: "node server")
+* open webpage in a browser located at: http://localhost:3002/

 ## Features